AjNavneet/idkDSA-Knowledge-Graph/README.md

 # idkDSA Knowledge Graph

-This repository focuses on algorithmic practices for Data Structures using python, C++, Java and TypeScript.
+This repository focuses on interview baseed algorithmic practices for Data Structures using Python, C++, Java and TypeScript.

 ## Arrays -> ✅